Finding True Freedom after Estrangement

-Leaving a controlling parent can feel like freedom, at first.
-It’s a huge relief to not have that parent breathing down your neck, second guessing your every decision, or demanding your time as if it was theirs.
+Cutting off your relationship with a controlling parent can feel like freedom, at first.
+It’s such a huge relief to not have that parent breathing down your neck, second guessing your every decision, or demanding your time as if it was theirs.
 You think you finally have your life back.
-You have space and possibility.
+You have space, distance, and possibility.
+You know that it was the necessary and right decision for you.

-But then you realize you’re stuck in indecision about what to do with your life now that it is yours.
-And sooner or later, you have replaced the controlling parent with someone else.
-It could be another figure with similar traits, such as a demanding boss or a dysfunctional partner.
-And you end up in the same position, always attending to and managing someone else, wondering why does this keep happening to me?
+But then perhaps you realize you’re stuck in indecision about what to do with your life, now that it is yours.
+And sooner or later, you notice that you have replaced the problematic parent with someone else who fills the void they left.
+It could be another figure with similar traits, such as a demanding boss, a dysfunctional partner, or even an adorable aging pet with a lot of needs.
+And you end up in the same position, always attending to and sacrificing for someone else, wondering why does this keep happening to me?
+When will I truly be free?

-Walking away from a relationship doesn’t automatically untangle the deeper psychic patterns that it created.
+Here is why: Walking away from a relationship does not free you from the destructive patterns that being in this relationship created.
 Real freedom actual entails harder work; it doesn’t begin the moment you distance yourself.
 It begins when you confront how much of your life is still organized around that person—long after they’re no longer in control.
-Despite gaining physical distance from the parent, you are still emotionally invested in that dysfunctional relationship.
+Despite gaining physical distance from the parent, you are still very much emotionally invested in keeping the relationship dynamic afloat.
+What is often not realized until it happens, is that when you cut off a parent before taking responsibility for your part in the dynamic, is that suddenly, the central force that once structured your life is gone.

 That’s the harder truth.

-You learned to prioritize their needs, anticipate their reactions, and shape your life around their expectations.
-And while that may have once been necessary, these behaviors eventually became your automatic approach to relationships, your strategy for dealing with others.
-You built your identity on a sense of pride in self-sacrifice and martyrdom.
+Here’s what you might do automatically now in relationships: You learn to prioritize others’ needs, anticipate their reactions, and shape your life around their expectations.
+Find out what they’re lacking and fill it.
+And while that may have once been a necessary strategy for survival, in the longterm you built your fragile identity on a sense of pride in self-sacrifice and martyrdom.

 The Illusion of Freedom

-Without realizing it, you remain in the same role: not as the one choosing, but as the one reacting.
+Suddenly you crave the familiar feeling of being told what to do again.
+Without realizing it, you remain in the same role: not as the one choosing, but as the one reacting to things done to you.

 From Object to Subject